A topic from the subject of Biochemistry in Chemistry.

 Introduction

 RNA biochemistry is the study of the structure, function, and metabolism of RNA molecules.
-RNA is a type of nucleic acid that is found in all living cells and plays a vital role in many biological processes, including protein synthesis, gene regulation, and signal transduction.
+RNA is a type of nucleic acid found in all living cells and plays a vital role in many biological processes, including protein synthesis, gene regulation, and signal transduction.

 Basic Concepts